Geoff Culverwell

 ARTIST PROFILE

-Geoff Culverwell is a veteran New Zealand jazz trumpet player, multi-instrumentalist, bandleader, educator, and recording artist.
-His career spans over four decades, with performances at international venues like Montreux Jazz Festival and London’s Ronnie Scott’s.
-He’s also been a member of three New Zealand super groups (Quincy Conserve, the 1860 Band, and The Rodger Fox Big Band).
+Geoff Culverwell was a veteran New Zealand jazz trumpet player, multi-instrumentalist, bandleader, educator, and recording artist.
+His career spanned over four decades, with performances at international venues like Montreux Jazz Festival and London’s Ronnie Scott’s.
+He was also a member of three New Zealand super groups (Quincy Conserve, the 1860 Band, and The Rodger Fox Big Band).

-A versatile musician, he plays trumpet, flugelhorn, flute, keys, and occasionally sings.
-He has recorded five albums as a bandleader and contributed extensively as a studio musician for film, television, and other artists.
+A versatile musician, he played trumpet, flugelhorn, flute, keys, and occasionally sang too.
+He recorded five albums as a bandleader and contributed extensively as a studio musician for film, television, and other artists.
 His Chet‑Baker tribute show gained acclaim for its lyrical horn and vocals, earning sold‑out performances at major jazz festivals.

-Alongside performing, Geoff is committed to jazz education: he regularly leads workshops—such as during International Jazz Day in Whanganui—and shares deep insights into improvisation, harmony, and groove.
+Alongside performing, Geoff was committed to jazz education: he regularly led workshops—such as during International Jazz Day in Whanganui—and shared deep insights into improvisation, harmony, and groove.

-Based in Te Horo, Geoff continues to lead groups around New Zealand, from regional clubs and jazz festivals to intimate gigs in small towns, bringing smooth, groove-infused jazz to audiences country‑wide.
+Based in Te Horo, Geoff was always on the lookout for his next gig.
+He actively brought musicians together to perform and led groups around New Zealand, from regional clubs and jazz festivals to intimate gigs in small towns, bringing smooth, groove-infused jazz to audiences country‑wide.

 Connection to Kāpiti / Horowhenua

-Geoff has been based in Te Horo for a long while and has been connected to Kāpiti and Horowhenua for decades.
+Geoff was been based in Te Horo for a long while and was connected to Kāpiti and Horowhenua for decades.

 Musical genre and vibe